goomcoom/vuex-module-maker/readme.md

 All state properties except for booleans are initially set to `null` by default, booleans are initially set to `false`.
 If you would like to set the state property with any other initial value, you may pass that value using the `initial_value` option.
-If you would like the initial value to be applied to all or a specific type you can change the [config](#config) settings.
+If you would like the initial value to be applied to all, or a specific type you can change the [config](#config) settings.

 ###### `default_value`

-The purpose of the default value is to ensure that the correct type it always returned (where possible), for example if the expected type is an `array`, to avoid checking if the value is `null` or an `array`, we return an empty array.
-The returned default value is dependent on the type set in the instruction option.
+The purpose of the default value is to ensure that the correct type it always returned (where possible), for example if the expected type is an `array`, to avoid checking if the value is `null` or an `array`, we return an empty array instead of null.
+The returned default value is dependent on the type set.
 If you would like to return a specific value if the state value is `null` you can pass the value using the `default_value` option.
 If you would like the default value to be applied to all getters or getters of a specific type you can change the [config](#config) settings.

-###### `getter` and `mutation`
+###### `getter & mutation`

 If you would like to customize the getter or mutation that is used to you can pass in the functions using the relevant options.
 Be mindful of the vuex standards ([getters](https://vuex.vuejs.org/guide/getters.html) and